hillions/ansibleweb/README.md

-A basic ansible playbook to create CentOS webservers and an HTTPS proxy.
+A basic ansible playbook to create CentOS webservers and an HTTPS proxy in front.

 [web01.hillions.net](https://web01.hillions.net)